alexanderxgt/alexanderxgt.github.io/README.md

 __Weekly Post Week No. 3 (January 27-February 2)__

 This week I researched live coding and decided that producing a 30-minute live coded techno set will be my project for this class.
 It will help me engage actively with the algorave scene in SF – a bunch of them work in tech!
-I mostly do techno/house and those crowds lean heavily towards creative fields.
+At the moment, I mostly do techno/house and those crowds lean heavily towards creative fields.

-This week I really need to work on GitHub page.
+This week I really need to work on my GitHub page.
 It’s so bare bones and I hate showing it to others hah.

 I am really busy with 3 other classes, but I can work progressively towards a presentable website, so doing SOMETHING is definitely achievable.
+It does not need to be a finished product by next week.

 On my calendar, I realize that I should put dedicated slots to work on my project for this course.
 This will be more productive.